ctco/nodejs-graphql-template/README.md

 ### Generate coverage reports

-Set environment variable `CI` to true to generate coverage reports
+Set environment variable `CI` to true to generate coverage reports.

+In *nix:

 `CI=true npm run test:all`

+In Windows:

+`set CI=true && npm run test:all`

 ## Build (for production deployment)